-The Astronomy Section of La Société Guernesiaise is the astronomy society of Guernsey.
-Founded in 1972, it is now an active group of about 60 members, and welcomes anyone with an interest in astronomy, whether beginner or experienced.
+Founded in 1972, it is now an active group of about 60 members, and welcomes anyone with an interest in astronomy, whether beginner or expert.
 The Section has a fully equipped Observatory, with advanced instruments, including a computerised 16-inch Meade reflector, and a 5-inch Takahashi refractor.
-For full details about the section, please click here to visit the external section website
+For more details about the Section and its activities, please click here to visit the Astronomy Section's own website.

-Members have many interests, including: the planets, comets, deep sky objects (eg galaxies and nebulae), double stars, celestial mechanics, computers, photography, and imaging.
-But many are relative beginners, ready to learn from others.
-If you have the slightest interest in astronomy then the Astronomy Section is for you!
+Members have many interests, including: the planets, comets, deep sky objects (eg galaxies and nebulae), double stars, celestial mechanics, computers, photography and imaging.
+Many are relative beginners, ready to learn from others.
+If you have the slightest interest in Astronomy then the Astronomy Section is for you!

 The Section is a member of the British Astronomical Association, and the Federation of Astronomical Societies.

-Informal meetings are held every Tuesday evening at the Section's Observatory at Rue du Lorier, St Pierre du Bois.
-Members observe with the telescopes if it is clear, and if not can chat, have a cup of coffee, read magazines (all the major popular astronomy magazines are available) or books from the Section's extensive library.
+Informal meetings are held every Tuesday evening, 8 pm, at the Observatory at Rue du Lorier, St Pierre du Bois.
+Members observe with the telescopes if it is clear and informal discussions are organised most weeks should there be cloudy skies.
+The meeting room is equipped with a computer and projector.
+Members can chat, have a cup of coffee, read magazines (all the major popular astronomy magazines are available) or books from the Section's extensive library.
 Books, magazines and videos may be borrowed by members free of charge.
-Occasionally a more formal meeting may be held.
-Every year, in August, we hold a barbecue on the night when the Perseid meteors are at their peak, followed by a meteor count.
-We also have a Christmas supper.
+The Section organises at least one formal lecture a year usually with a visiting speaker.
+Every year, in August, a barbecue is held at the Observatory on the night when the Perseid meteors are at their peak, followed by a meteor count.
+A Christmas supper is also arranged.

 Visitors and educational activities

-We welcome groups at the Observatory, by prior arrangement.
 We also give talks to local schools and groups, and assist Scouts and Guides with astronomy badges, and those participating in the Duke of Edinburgh Award.
 Educational materials are available, and we have a collection of publications suitable for research.
-Please contact the Section Secretary: Debby Quertier (tel 725760).
+Please contact the Section Secretary for further details.

 The Section is consulted from time to time on matters such as sundials, and was closely involved in the design of the Guernsey Liberation Monument.
 In August 1999 the Section was involved in the organisation of the Royal Astronomical Society's National Astronomy Meeting (NAM99), which was held in Guernsey.
 The Section was also heavily involved in arrangements for observations of the total eclipse of the Sun in Alderney, on 11 August 1999.

-Members receive an annual Astrocalendar giving monthly star charts and details of planet positions, meteor showers, eclipses, etc. The Section's Newsletter, Sagittarius, containing news and articles on astronomical subjects, is published four times a year.
+Members receive an annual Astrocalendar giving monthly star charts and details of planet positions, meteor showers, eclipses, etc. The Section's Newsletter, Sagittarius, containing news and articles on astronomical subjects, is published annually.
 Members can use the Section's telescopes, after training.
 Members can also borrow books, magazines and videos from the Section's astronomical library.

 How to join

-First, do come to a meeting or two as our guest.
-Come along whenever the Observatory is open or contact one of the Section Secretaries (see below).
-If you decide to become a member you will first need to join La Société Guernesiaise.
-The additional subscription for the Astronomy Section is £5.00 (£3.00 students and OAPs).
+Please come along to one or two meetings as a guest or contact Section Secretary or one of the other officers below.
+Should you decide to become a member you will first need to join La Société Guernesiaise.
+The additional subscription for the Astronomy Section is:

 Astronomy Section contacts